-Àsìkò is a UK based Nigerian conceptual artist who explores his ideas within the medium of photography, mixed media and film.
-The stories told through his images are an anthology of his emotional state and its intersection with culture and identity.
-They are a love letter to the African story, celebrating the beauty of colour, womanhood and the African way of life.
+Àsìkò is a UK-based Nigerian conceptual artist who explores his ideas within photography and film, and he is represented by MTArt Agency.
+The stories told through his images are an anthology of his emotional state in intersection with culture and identity.
+They are a love letter to the African story, celebrating the beauty of diverse stories and womanhood.
 The artist creates symbolic representations to question culture, beauty, identity and power, and fight against the barriers of patriarchy.

-Through the use of constructed storytelling and the application of composition, form and movement, Àsìkò draws the viewer into a conceptual narrative that radiates emotions of strength, vulnerability, defiance and loneliness.
+Through the use of constructed storytelling and the application of composition, form and movement, Àsìkò draws the viewer into a conceptual narrative that radiates emotions of strength, defiance but also intrinsic vulnerability and loneliness.
 His work is constructed in the narrative that straddles between fantasy and reality as a response to his experiences of identity, culture and heritage.
-It is organic, surreal, emotionally layered, all informed within an African cultural aesthetic as well as his connection to the contemporary world the artist lives in.
+It is organic, surreal, emotionally layered, all informed by his life in Nigeria and the history of the African continent as well as his connection to the contemporary world, the now which Àsìkò helps shaping.

 Àsìkò explores different aspects of African cultures and their intersection with womanhood.
-For one of his series, “ase”, the artist worked with Yoruba women to visualise the divine energy encapsulated within the black woman; her power, her energy, her vulnerability.
-In “Conversations”, he created a set of conceptual images addressing the subject of violence against women and exposing the lasting impact of a patriarchal system that uses culture as a tool to ensure its durability by suppressing female expression and sexuality.
+For one of his series ‘ase’, the artist worked with Yoruba women to visualise the divine energy encapsulated within the black woman; their power, their energy, their vulnerability.
+In ‘Conversations’, he created a set of conceptual images addressing the subject of violence against women and exposing the lasting impact of a patriarchal system that suppresses female expression and sexuality as a tool to ensure its durability.

 Teaming up with The Crown Estate, MTArt Agency has incorporated exciting artworks in streets and shops that have struggled since the COVID-19 outbreak.
 In order to keep the area beautiful and inspiring, artists Léo Caillard and Àsìkò have provided artistic responses to activate the area.
 Asiko’s works adorn hoardings by the Royal Academy whilst Caillard’s piece takes over a shop front on Conduit Street, nestled among luxury brand names and restaurants.
 Both artists’ work feature strong, powerful women, projecting presence and inclusivity.